imaginelenses/imaginelenses.github.io/src/blog/2025-01-16-statement-of-purpose.md

 tags:
     - 'grad school'
     - 'writing'
-description: 'How the pursuit of life-changing pedagogy and the scientific method is what led me to the Computer Engineering (M.S.) program at New York University.'
+description: 'The pursuit of life-changing pedagogy and the scientific method is what led me to the Computer Engineering (M.S.) program at New York University.'
 ---

 <div>